amir-reza-tavakkoli/Chat-application-in-C/README.md

 ## REQUIREMENTS AND RUNNING

 Any distribution of Linux mainly UBUNTU, GCC compiler.
-For compiling in the project directory:
+For compiling, run this in the project directory:

 ```shell
  gcc
 ```

-After that, we can run:
+After that, we can run them:

 ```shell
 ./server